Energy-Efficient Mortgage: What It Is and How to Get One

 Will an energy-efficient mortgage save me money?

 An energy-efficient mortgage itself usually costs more than a regular mortgage, since you're typically borrowing more than the current value of the home.
-However, over time, energy savings gleaned from energy-efficient upgrades can more than make up for the added costs of the larger mortgage.
+However, over time, the energy savings from energy-efficient upgrades can more than offset the added costs of the larger mortgage.

 Do green mortgages have lower interest rates?